jonnonz1/nz-statute-book/acts/public/2003/gambling-act-2003.md

 (4) A corporate society must publish at least annually, or more frequently if specified in regulations made under section 114,—
   (a) details of all applications received from persons or groups in the community for grants of net proceeds from class 4 gambling during that year and whether the applications have been accepted or declined; and
-  (b) the amount of net proceeds from class 4 gambling granted, if any, in each case; and (c) the results of the corporate society's annual review of the criteria, methods, systems, and policies it uses for considering the distribution of net proceeds from class 4 gambling.
+  (b) the amount of net proceeds from class 4 gambling granted, if any, in each case; and (c) the results of the corporate society’s annual review of the criteria, methods, systems, and policies it uses for considering the distribution of net proceeds from class 4 gambling.
 (5) A corporate society that fails to comply with this section commits an offence and is liable on summary conviction to a fine not exceeding $5,000.
 (6) For the purposes of this section, publish means— (a) publish in at least 1 newspaper; and